 Mexican Government Bond litigation: A class action complaint was filed adding ING Bank N.V., ING Groep N.V., ING Bank Mexico S.A. and ING Financial Markets LLC ("ING") as defendants to a complaint that had previously been filed against multiple other financial institutions.
 The complaint alleges that the defendants conspired to fix the prices of Mexican Government Bonds.
 ING is defending itself against the allegations.
 Currently, it is not possible to provide an estimate of the (potential) financial effect of this claim.
 On 30 September 2019, the relevant court dismissed the antitrust complaint, finding that the plaintiffs had failed to identify any facts that links each defendant to the alleged conspiracy.
 On 9 December 2019, the plaintiffs filed an amended complaint removing all ING entities as defendants on the condition that the ING entities enter into a tolling agreement for the duration of two years.
-The relevant ING entities subsequently entered into a tolling agreement.
+The relevant ING entities subsequently entered into a tolling agreement, which provides that the statute of limitations will not be tolled for the two-year duration of the agreement.
 Should the plaintiffs discover any evidence of potential involvement by ING in the activities alleged in the complaint, ING could be brought back into the litigation.